 How It Works

 The cheater needs personal details to commit this crime, including address, date of birth, and usually Social Security number.
 Your data could come from past data breaches, focused hacks or even files a rogue employee gets into at work.
-The sources are numerous; that’s why IDShield monitors all these data points and notifies members if their identifying info appears for sale on the Dark Web.
+The sources are numerous; that’s why IDShield monitors Social Security numbers and personal information and notifies members if their identifying info appears for sale on the dark web.